Did you know that 40% of the teenagers who start drinking at the age of 15 will have substance dependency issues as an

 Can I bring a friend?

 Wanting to bring your friends is completely understandable.
 We want this to be a safe place for you.
-If your friend is ready to make a change then they are welcome to contact us and schedule an intake to join the PDAP experience.
-If your friend isn’t ready to make a change, then it will be difficult for you to gain anything out of the experience.
+If your friend is ready to make a change then they are welcome to the PDAP experience.
+They must setup an intake appointment by calling 281-589-4833

 My parents are making me go but I don’t want to go.
 Should I still come?